summa-dev/.github/profile/README.md

 5. The Exchange generates a (zk) Proof of Solvency for Alice and sends it to her.
 This is the proof that Alice (and her correct balance) were included in the SMST and the total sum of the liabilities is less or equal to the Assets controlled by the Exchange.
 6. The Exchange hands the Proof of Solvency (and the Public Signals used as inputs) to Alice
 7. Alice verifies the Proof of Liability
 8. Alice executes further verification on the Public Signals used as input.
 The leaf must match Alice's username and balance.
 The assets must match the one published in the Proof of Assets (step 1).
-The root must match the one published on the Public Bulletin Board
+The root must match the one published on the Public Bulletin Board.

 <div align="center">
 <img src="https://github.com/pan-y-tomate/.github/blob/main/profile/zk POS.png" width="500" align="center" />